Course Outline

 5

-Referencing of sources of information used within the body of the document and in a Reference List using Harvard referencing style (4 marks)
+Accurate referencing of traceable and accessible sources of information used within the body of the document and listed in a Reference List using UniSC's Harvard referencing style.

 4